 Counterparty credit risk represents the financial loss the Company would experience if a counterparty to a financial instrument failed to meet its obligations in accordance with the terms and conditions of the related contract or agreement with the Trust Fund.
-The Trust Fund is exposed to counterparty credit risk through its investments in bonds and money market instruments.
+Investments of the Trust Fund are exposed to counterparty credit risk through bonds and money market instruments.
 This risk is managed through the SIPP that limits the Trust Fund's investments exclusively to debt instruments which have an investment grade rating with a prescribed rating agency at the time of purchase.
-The Trust Fund's investments in long-term Canadian government bonds minimize its exposure to counterparty credit risk.
+The Trust Fund's investments in Canadian government bonds minimize its exposure to counterparty credit risk.

+c.
 Fair Value of Financial Instruments